 - Tie the essay together with a main idea (thesis, a point, whatever you want to call it) which may require you to write and revise the essay.

 Please put a page break (see Google Doc Insert drop down menu) between log entries.

 3. Log #5: Finalize your research idea for Making a Difference and begin research for the project.

 - Watch Choosing a Research Topic.

-- Start the library database research by going to Databases by Subject and selecting the major that fits best with your research idea.
+- Move on to the library database research by going to Databases by Subject and selecting the major that fits best with your research idea.

-- Find 5 sources from the databases that relate in someway to your research idea: select only full text articles that you can download.
+- Find 5 sources that relate in someway to your research idea: select only full text articles that you can download or access.

 - Create an annotated bibliography with the 5 sources by doing the following:

-Bibliographic reference: Part 1 of the annotation – list the writer(s), the title, what journal published the article, date published, and the database you found the article in.
+Bibliographic reference: Part 1 of the annotation – list the writer(s), the title, what media published the material, date published, and links.

 Descriptive paragraph: Part 2 of the annotation – address the following in your paragraph:

 - What claim does the text make that is relevant to your research proposal?